maneshthankappan/Multi-Channel-Man-in-the-Middle-Attacks-Against-Protected-Wi-Fi-Networks-By-Base-Variant-/README.md

 At the end, two new files named "htc_7010.fw" and "htc_9271.fw" will be appeared in the folder named "target_firmware".
 Now, replace these two files respectively with "htc_7010-1.4.0.fw" and "htc_9271-1.4.0.fw" located in "/lib/fimware/ath9k_htc" directory.
 This can be done by
 ```
 $sudo cp /home/manesh/Desktop/modwifi-ath9k-htc-research/target_firmware/htc_7010.fw /lib/firmware/ath9k_htc/htc_7010-1.4.0.fw
+$reboot
 ```
 ### 4. Update and compile attack codes
 First, we need to rectify certain bugs in the sources codes of MC-MitM attack.
-As an easy step, modified sources codes/tools can be downloaded from [this link] (https://github.com/Rot127/modwifi-tools/tree/modernization).
+As an easy step, modified sources codes/tools can be downloaded from [this link](https://github.com/Rot127/modwifi-tools/tree/modernization).
 Downalod the ZIP folder and extract it, which will create a folder named "modwifi-tools-modernization".
 Then do the following
 ```
 1. Go to modwifi-tools-modernization folder
 2. open channelmitm.cpp file